How to fix your phone's shitty portrait mode | Pocketnow

 Bring everything into Photoshop

 Now, instead of applying that depth map to the phone-processed JPG, I’m going to open the RAW DNG file in Photoshop.
 Yes, the Nokia 9 Pureview RAW files are also already hardware-processed to merge the 5 camera photos into one, but it’s still better than using the JPG and we’ll be able to make a much more flexible non-destructive layered image file.
+The Nokia 9 Pureview is able to save both a processed JPG along with the RAW DNG file, so that feature helps a lot here as well.
 Don’t forget to hold down “Shift” in the Adobe Camera Raw dialog in order to open the DNG file as a Smart Object.

 Next I’m going to create a new Alpha channel in that DNG file and Copy/Paste the image_depth.jpg into that Alpha channel.
 Then we should probably do File > Save As > and make a new PSD file to preserve everything.